Kim Jin-hyeon

-Kim Jin-hyeon (/ko/; born 6 July 1987) is a South Korean professional footballer who plays as a goalkeeper for Cerezo Osaka.
+Kim Jin-hyeon (/ko/; born 6 July 1987) is a South Korean professional footballer who plays as a goalkeeper for Tochigi City on loan from Cerezo Osaka.

 International career

 Kim made 3 appearances for South Korea U-20 in the 2007 FIFA U-20 World Cup.
 He made his national team debut on 30 May 2012 in a friendly match against Spain.

 Kim became the starting goalkeeper for the national team in the 2015 Asian Cup with the exception of the match against Kuwait.
 He kept a clean sheet throughout the tournament until the final against Australia, where he conceded two goals in a 2–1 defeat.
 He was later nominated for the Best Goalkeeper award in the tournament.

 Kim has been the main goal keeper for Cerezo Osaka since 2009.
 In the 2017 J-League season, Cerezo Osaka won two cups and a third in the league and won the Asian Football Confederation (AFC) Champions League qualification.

 In May 2018 he was named in South Korea's preliminary 28 man squad for the 2018 FIFA World Cup in Russia.